ky-is/vue-cli-plugin-tailwind/README.md

 ### 3rd-party CSS

 If you're importing CSS from a 3rd-party library, you'll need to add its source files to PurgeCSS's search paths in `postcss.config.js` via the `content` array so it knows they're in use, or `whitelist` the imported classnames so they're never purged.
 As an example, `vue-good-table` requires importing its bundled CSS classes.
-Since PurgeCSS doesn't see those classes being used anywhere, by default they'll be removed from your production build.

-There's two approaches to fix this:
+There's two approaches to ensure its classes aren't purged from your production builds:
 - Add `'./node_modules/vue-good-table/src/**/*.vue'` to the `content` array (so PurgeCSS sees these classes being used)

 Or: